 The ability to automate your company's "knowledge" infrastructure can be life changing.
 There's no double handling and no need for manual intervention, just the understanding and confidence that the information being pumped in (and out again) automatically is correct and relevant.

 THREE.
-Reliable, accessible data that increases confidence and value add.
+Reliable, accessible address data that increases confidence and value add.

 FOUR.
 Understand the where, how, and why of all your assets.

-Whether your organisation spans the whole of New Zealand (or even further) or just a small part, you can’t fully understand your customer base, target new areas, or route your fleet effectively with dodgy data and inadequate spatial coverage.
+Whether your organisation spans the whole of New Zealand (or even further) or just a small part, you can’t fully understand your customer base, target new areas, or route your fleet effectively with dodgy address data.

-Clean data that's consistent and complete signifies correct addresses and customer information, which means location intelligence and coverage as a whole will be greatly improved.
+Clean address data that's consistent and complete signifies correct addresses and customer information, which means the ability and willingness of your staff to use this data confidently will be greatly improved.